 My preferred method for preparing flank steak is to use sous vide, this guarantees a perfectly cooked inside of the flank steak.
 However, due to the typical thinness of the cut, it is also possible to skip the sous vide step.
 In both cases: keep an eye on your pan when searing the meat; you can easily overcook it.

 - Heat water bath at 56°C (for medium to medium-rare).

 - Vacuum seal the flank steak (or put in a zip lock bag).

-- (Optional) At the end of cooking you can add butter and herbs to the pan and baste the steak to add flavour.
+- (Optional) At the end of cooking, you can add butter and herbs to the pan and baste the steak to add flavor.

 - Cut the steak in strips before serving and make sure to cut against the grain.
 Cutting against the grain shortens the muscle fibers in the meat, which results in a more tender steak.

 - Serve with black lava salt, fresh rosemary, and freshly ground pepper.

 Flank steak pairs pretty well with a radicchio salad, parmesan cheese, and broccoli puree.